delmic/odemis/README.txt

 GPLv2

 = Testing =
-To test the software, just run pi_test.py.
+To test the software, connect the controller(s) and run pi_test.py.
+It is not necessary to have the motors connected to the controllers, but if they are, they will _move_ (a lot).